[Editor's Note: This article was originally published on March 28, 2007.]

 Elite performances are predicated on pain tolerance.
 Discomfort must be embraced and overcome, and the brain must be retrained to send pain signals at higher and higher thresholds.
 As your body evolves, your mind must keep pace.
 If you can achieve this synergy, the mind and body will continually drive each other to new heights of athleticism.

-Jon Gilson is the owner of Again Faster.
+Jon Gilson is the founder of Again Faster and former member of CrossFit’s Level I Seminar staff.
 Photograph courtesy of Evan Saint Clair at the JournalMENU.